-The softball shortstop position is most times the busiest position other than the pitcher and catcher in most young or new teams.
+The softball shortstop position handout is a sheet with information for the position where most times the busiest position other than the pitcher and catcher in most young or new teams.
 Although it is where the better fielder and thrower usually is, it is a great place to get some good experience to learn the game and get some fielding in during the game.

 Communication and confidence are important for this position as there are many balls either in the air or in the ground that come up the middle.
-You and the second base player are the middle infielders who guard the middle lane of the field.
-Its awesome to make great plays that are just out of your reach.
+You and the 2nd base player are the middle infielders who guard the middle lane of the field.
+It’s awesome to make great plays that are just out of your reach.
 Go for it!

 Duties of the Softball Shortstop